railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 .. index::
-   single: architecture; Open ERP
+   single: architecture; OpenERP

 The architecture of Open ERP
 ============================

 To access Open ERP you can:

-* use a web browser pointed at the Open ERP client-web server, or
+* use a web browser pointed at the OpenERP client-web server, or

 * use an application client (the GTK client) installed on each computer.